Sorbet

 Sorbet (/ˈsɔːrbeɪ, ˈsɔːrbət/, /usalsosɔːrˈbeɪ/) is a frozen dessert made using ice combined with fruit juice, fruit purée, or other ingredients, such as wine, liqueur, or honey.
-Generally, sorbets do not contain dairy products, while sherbets do.

 Etymology

-The word "sorbet" entered the English language from French, derived from the Italian sorbetto, which in turn came from the Ottoman Turkish or Iranian sharbat, originally referring to a type of beverage.
-The word sharbat is derived from the Arabic verb "shariba", which means "to drink".
+The word sorbet entered English from French, derived from Italian sorbetto, which in turn came from the Persian word sharbat, originally referring to a type of beverage.
+The word sharbat was itself borrowed into Persian from the Arabic verb shariba, which means "to drink".

-Sherbet in Europe still refers to a type of flavored drink, while North American sherbet is similar to sorbet.
+Sherbet in Europe still refers to a type of flavored drink, while North American sherbet is similar to sorbet but with dairy.
 August Escoffier describes sorbet as "very light and barely-congealed ices, served after the Entrées.
-They serve in freshening the stomach; preparing it to properly receive the roast.
+They serve in freshening the stomach, preparing it to properly receive the roast.
 They are appetizers and help to aid digestion".
 Sorbet is sometimes referred to as "water ice".

-Oxford English Dictionary defines sorbet as an alternate term sharing the same meaning as sherbet, a beverage.
-The usage of "sorbet" to describe a beverage is attested to in the English language literature in the 16ths and 17th centuries.
-A 17th century text describes sorbetta as "a kinde of drinke made of Water, Suger, and iuyce of Lemonds, mixed with Amber and Muske".
-The term was still being used for drinks in the 19th century: "They resorted to drink coffee and sorbet, with laughter and merriment".
+Definition

+Sorbets can be made from several ingredients including water, sugar, fruits, vegetables, and alcohol.
+In France, fruit sorbets must compose of 25% fruit, unless the fruit is savory or acidic, in which the requirement in 15%.